ntrezowan/the-plain/_posts/2017-07-31-patching-updating-sharepoint-2016.md

 PS > psconfig.exe -cmd helpcollections -installall -cmd secureresources -cmd services -install -cmd installfeatures -cmd applicationcontent -install -cmd upgrade -inplace b2b -force -wait
 ```

-8. Run Configuration Wizard in the web fronts and other application servers.
+8. Run Configuration Wizard in the web fronts and other application servers

 9. Run the following command to check `Configuration Database version`;
 ```
 PS > (get-spfarm).buildversion
 ```

-10. Go to `CA > Upgrade and Migration > Check product and patch installation status` and verify the installed `Version` for each server in the farm.
+10. Go to `CA > Upgrade and Migration > Check product and patch installation status` and verify the installed `Version` for each server in the farm

-11. Go to `CA > Upgrade and Migration > Check Upgrade Status` and verify if all the servers in the farm shows as `Succeeded`.
+11. Go to `CA > Upgrade and Migration > Check Upgrade Status` and verify if all the servers in the farm shows as `Succeeded`

 12. Add `WSS_Logging` database to the Availability Group if there are two SQL servers in a cluster with Always On Availability